Table of Contents

-- Does it last longer than another other type of soap out there?
+- Does it last longer than another type of soap out there?
 Nope.
 Probably will last a few weeks, just like anything else.

 - If I had a friend selling this would I seek them out to buy a $5 item?
 Nope.
 I'd probably just buy from Amazon or switch to another brand.
 Convenience is important to me.

 - Does this make me want to sell it to friends and start a soap/lotion selling business?
 Not at all.
 Just not something I'm interested in.

 I see the appeal of selling “day spa” related items, and the community aspect women enjoy in MLM.
 I can see how some people would enjoy recommending products to their friends that they like!
 However, limiting yourself to a single brand makes you a salesperson, not an honest, objective friend recommending products.
 Keep that in mind!

 OK, now I tried it.
 Now I can have an opinion on it.